 To the right, just at the fork in the stairs, one can find a small wooden temple with a statue of Kanzeon Bosatsu, merciful hermaphrodite Goddess (観世音菩薩) is one of the five great Bodhisattva who administers mercy and compassion.
 A stone pillar in front says “For World Peace.“

-Religious Significance of Nachi Falls
+Religious Significance of Nachisan

 It was 2.30 pm already.
-After a quick rest, I walked downhill along the road towards Nachi Falls.
+After the quick rest, I walked downhill along the road towards Nachi Falls.
 A few meters downhill there is a narrow stone path cutting through the forest, towards the Nachi Falls.

-At the base I took a breather in front of the cascading waterfall.
+At the base, I took a breather in front of the cascading waterfall.
 Flowing between the peaks of the Kumano Nachi mountain, the Nachi River creates over 48 waterfalls.
 Nachi Falls, also known as Nachi-no-taki, is the largest of them.

-Waiting at the platform it was hard not to be still in those moments that I spent at the stunning Nachi Falls.
+Waiting at the platform it was hard not to be still lost in those memorable moments that I spent at the stunning Nachi Falls.
 I had a wonderful time in the mountains of Nachi.
 Though the pilgrimage has been in operation since ancient times, it still remains quite off the map for most tourists.
-That inadvertently resulted in a richer experience for people like me who love the silence.
-If you are planning a day trip to Nachi Falls, I would advice visitors to stay back for a night in Nachi so you can start the tour early in the morning.
+That inadvertently resulted in a richer experience for people like me who love silence.
+If you are planning a day trip to Nachi Falls, I would advise visitors to stay back for a night in Nachi so you can start the tour early in the morning.
 I missed out on exploring the Kumano Nachi Taisha because of lack of time.

 Train from Nachi to Osaka

 Nachi is a journey into the realm of nature that brings purification to the soul.
 For centuries Japanese pilgrims have walked the Kumano Kodo, a more than 1,200-year-old network of trails that pass cedar forests, cascading waterfalls, and picturesque villages in the Kii Mountains.